 NHS Employers has agreed a joint statement with the British Medical Association to acknowledge the contribution of consultant, consultant clinical academic and SAS doctors during the COVID-19 pandemic, and the flexibilities which they have offered to support the response.

-Other frequently asked questions (to be updated regularly)
+Frequently asked questions (to be updated regularly)

 1. How far should doctors and dentists be expected to cover for colleagues under the contractual provisions?